ChemiKyle/redcap_user_profile/README.md

 If you are working in a test instance, you must turn on some form of authentication as this module builds upon account management features.
 Table-based authentication will work fine.

 ### Create an User Profile project
 Create a REDCap project in order to extend user information according to your needs - e.g. address, country of birth, job position, etc. **Make sure to create a field that represents REDCap username** - that's how user accounts and profiles are connected.
+A sample user profile project is available in [samples folder](samples/UserProfile.xml)

 ### Filling the settings form
 Go to **Control Center > Manage External Modules**, click on User Profile's **Configure** button, and fill the form as follows: